 What is an Essay Format: Structure

-Be it an academic, informative or a specific extended essay – structure is essential.
+Be it an academic, informative or a specific– structure is essential.
 For example, the IB extended essay has very strict requirements that are followed by an assigned academic style of writing (primarily MLA, APA, or Chicago):

 This outline format for an extended essay is a great example to follow when writing a research essay, and sustaining a proper research essay format – especially if it is based on the MLA guidelines.
 It is vital to remember that the student must keep track of their resources to apply them to each step outlined above easily.